AI Software Development: From First Prompt to Production Code

 • Building production features with AI agents using the research → plan → implement → test workflow

-• Configuring an AI native dev environment for your specific tech stack (IDE, code review, tool integrations, and beyond)
+• Configuring an optimal AI native dev environment for your specific tech stack (IDE, code review, tool integrations, and beyond)

 • Setting up review and CI processes that catch AI errors, hallucinations, and slop before production